eggjs/eslint-config-egg/README.md

   parser: 'babel-eslint',
   rules: {
     // see https://github.com/eslint/eslint/issues/6274
-    'generator-star-spacing': 0,
+    'generator-star-spacing': 'off',
-    'babel/generator-star-spacing': 0,
+    'babel/generator-star-spacing': 'off',
   }
 };
 ```

-### Use with React in Front-end
+### Use with React in Front-End

 If you want to use eslint-config-egg with react, jsx and es6 modules: